 using the word “heaven” as an alternative to the divine name.

-Jesus here was on trial for his offences.
+Jesus there was on trial for his supposed offences the night before his execution.
 Consider the

 febrile scene.
-A list of offences was brought up against Jesus by the Jewish
+A string of allegations was brought up against Jesus by the Jewish

-authorities: such as prophesying against the temple; claiming to be a king.
+authorities: such as prophesying against the temple; or claiming to be a king.
 But

 no accusation of misusing the divine name?
-It’s interesting that uttering the
+Interesting.
+So, uttering the

-divine name without due authority is one charge they had no cause to bring
+divine name is one charge they had no cause to bring

 Following the OT, Jesus could naturally have said “sitting